letsencrypt/boulder/docs/DESIGN.md

 * 3-4: RA does the following:
   * Verify the PKCS#10 CSR in the certificate request object
-  * Verify that the CSR has a non-zero number of domain names
+  * Verify that the CSR has a non-zero number of identifiers
   * Verify that the public key in the CSR is different from the account key
   * For each authorization referenced in the certificate request
     * Retrieve the authorization from the database